Term of the Moment

 Definition: Apple

-(Apple Inc., Cupertino, CA) A manufacturer of computers and consumer electronics that has been the most valuable company in the world since 2011 (Microsoft also vied for that title).
+(Apple Inc., Cupertino, CA) A manufacturer of computers and consumer electronics that became the most valuable company in the world in 2011.
+The top spot later went to Microsoft and NVIDIA.

 It all started on April Fool's Day 1976 when Apple was founded by Steve Jobs and Steve Wozniak in the garage of the Jobs family home in Los Altos, California.
 By year end, the Apple 1 was introduced at the Palo Alto Homebrew Computer Club, and several retail stores eventually began to sell it.
 See Apple 1.

 In 1983, Apple introduced the Lisa, the forerunner of the Macintosh.
-Lisa was aimed at the corporate market, but was soon dropped in favor of the Mac, which debuted in 1984.
-As a graphics-based machine, the Mac was immediately successful as a low-cost desktop publishing system.
+Lisa was aimed at the corporate market, but was soon dropped in favor of the Macintosh, which debuted in 1984.
+As a graphics-based machine, the Mac was very successful as a low-cost desktop publishing system.
 See Mac history.

-The Mac stood alone in a sea of PCs based on the IBM architecture and watched its graphical interface copied more with each incarnation of Windows.
+The Mac stood alone in a sea of PCs based on IBM's architecture and watched its graphical interface copied more with each incarnation of Windows.
 In 1994, Apple licensed its OS to system vendors in order to create a Macintosh clone industry.
 However, a couple of years later, that was discontinued.
+See Macintosh clone.

-Forced out of the company by Apple's board in 1985, Jobs founded NeXT Computer to create an advanced workstation.
-NeXT eventually switched from hardware to software, but in 1996, Apple acquired NeXT and brought Jobs back to the company he founded.
-Apple acquired many object-oriented development tools from NeXT, parts of which filtered down into the Mac operating system.
+Forced out by Apple's board in 1985, Jobs founded NeXT Computer, which eventually switched from hardware to software.
+However, in 1996, Apple acquired NeXT and brought Jobs back to the company he founded.
+Apple acquired many object-oriented development tools from NeXT, parts of which filtered into the Mac operating system.
 See NeXT.

 In 2001, Apple launched the iPod.
-Followed several years later by the iPhone and iPad, Apple set the bar for mobile devices and grew exponentially as a result.
+Followed several years later by the iPhone and iPad, Apple set the bar for mobile devices and grew exponentially.
 See iPod, iPhone and iPad.
 See Apple Park.

 The Two Steves